-The convicted con-woman behind the new Netflix limited series Inventing Anna was released from prison last year but got detained by U.S. Immigration and Customs Enforcement just weeks later.
-So, what happened next?
-Was Anna Delvey deported?
+The convicted con woman behind the Netflix limited series Inventing Anna was released from prison in 2021 for good behavior — but got detained by U.S. Immigration and Customs Enforcement just weeks later.

-As of Monday, March 14, The New York Times reported that Delvey has been released from custody and is scheduled to be deported to Germany.
+In March 2022, The New York Times reported that Sorokin had been released from custody and was scheduled to be deported to Germany.
 She lived in Germany between the ages of 15 and 19 before heading to Paris to pursue a degree in fashion.
-Delvey filed an appeal to stay in the U.S., but it was denied in February.
-There hasn't been any official word yet if Delvey has been deported.
-The process is ongoing.
+However, there appears to be a change in plans.

-How did Anna Delvey end up in ICE custody in upstate New York?
+How did Anna Sorokin end up in ICE custody in upstate New York?

-In March 2021, however — weeks after her release —Delvey was taken into ICE custody and slated to be deported to her native Germany, according to the AP.
+In March 2021, however — weeks after her release — Sorokin was taken into ICE custody and slated to be deported to her native Germany, according to the AP.

-Insider reports that Delvey ran afoul of ICE for overstaying her visa, but Delvey wrote in her letter that her “visa overstay was unintentional and largely out of my control.”
+Insider reports that Sorokin ran afoul of ICE for overstaying her visa, but Delvey wrote in her letter that her “visa overstay was unintentional and largely out of my control.”

 She added, “I am here because Immigration and Customs Enforcement decided that my early merit release from prison means nothing to them and, despite being perfectly self-sufficient when left to my own (legal) devices, I, in fact, present ‘a continuous danger to the community.’”

 The nine-episode drama Inventing Anna, created by Shonda Rhimes, stars Ozark actress Julia Garner as Delvey.
-The drama depicts Delvey’s glamorous life as a (fake) German heiress.
-During the development of the show, both Rhimes and Garner met with Delvey to hear her story, as Garner told W Magazine in August 2021.
+The drama depicts Sorokin's glamorous life as a (fake) German heiress going by the name Anna Delvey.
+During the development of the show, both Rhimes and Garner met with Sorokin to hear her story, as Garner told W Magazine in August 2021.